Understanding Instance-based Interpretability of Variational Auto-Encoders: Conclusion

 \section{Conclusion}

 Influence functions in unsupervised learning can reveal the most responsible training samples that increase the likelihood (or reduce the loss) of a particular test sample.
 In this paper, we investigate influence functions for several classical unsupervised learning methods and one deep generative model with extensive theoretical and empirical analysis.
 We present VAE-TracIn, a theoretical sound and computationally efficient algorithm that estimates influence functions for VAE, and evaluate it on real world datasets.

-One limitation of our work is that it is still challenging to apply VAE-TracIn to modern, huge models trained on millions of samples, which is an important future direction.
+One limitation of our work is that it is still challenging to apply VAE-TracIn to modern, huge models trained on a large amount of data, which is an important future direction. {There are several potential ways to scale up VAE-TracIn for large networks and datasets.
+First, we observe both positively and negatively influential samples (i.e. strong proponents and opponents) are similar to the test sample.
+Therefore, we could train an embedding space or a tree structure (such as the kd-tree) and then only compute VAE-TracIn values for similar samples.
+Second, because training at earlier epochs may be more effective than later epochs (as optimization is near convergence then), we could select a smaller but optimal subset of checkpoints to compute VAE-TracIn.
+Finally, we could use gradients of certain layers (e.g. the last fully-connected layer of the network as in \citet{pruthi2020estimating}).}

+{Another important future direction is to investigate down-stream applications of VAE-TracIn such as detecting memorization or bias and performing data deletion or debugging.}